 More fun in the sun

 Tried all of the above and still looking for more?
 Okay, you guys are totally winning the beach Olympics!
-Here are some more ideas that offer a bit of a twist on the typical beach activities and are super fun for kids of all ages.
+Here are some more ideas that offer a bit of a twist on the typical beach activities and are a fun way for kids of all ages to play.

 17. Beach Treasure Hunt